What is this site?

 What is the Day of Mourning?

-Every year on March 1st, the disability community comes together to remember the victims of filicide – people with disabilities murdered by their family members.
+Every year on March 1st, the disability community comes together to remember the victims of filicide – people with disabilities killed by their family members.
 Vigils are held on the Day of Mourning in cities around the world.

 What is filicide?